Levert, account

 Melun:

 Melun lies 50km south-east of Paris, see map.
-Note: Rouart had a house in Melun.
+Note: Rouart his family-in-law had an estate in Melun.

 HD1883/02/26-9 — Plaine près Melun